yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 Gaussian estimates after the first-stage per-atom fit.
 The implementation is in [`src/core/GaussianEstimator.cpp`](/src/core/GaussianEstimator.cpp).

-This stage is a fixed-point iteration across atoms.
-Each iteration estimates a joint offset update for the active atoms, refits those atoms with neighbor contributions removed, then uses percentile normalized parameter movement to decide whether the active set has converged.
+This stage is a fixed-point iteration across the selected atoms.
+Each iteration estimates a joint offset update for the active selected atoms, refits those atoms with selected-neighbor contributions removed, then uses percentile normalized parameter movement to decide whether the active set has converged.

 ## Inputs and State